 PIP is a great coverage to take out because it allows you to recover twice for your medical bills and lost wages if you get hurt in a car crash.

-Riders should be aware Maryland law allows car insurance companies to deny personal injury protection to motorcyclists.
+Riders should be aware that Maryland law allows car insurance companies to deny personal injury protection to motorcyclists.
 Almost no motorcycle policy in Maryland has personal injury protection benefits included.

 If you are injured in a motorcycle accident in Maryland, you will likely receive less coverage than car drivers.
 This is an unfair situation.
-Motorcyclists are much more likely to be injured in an accident than car drivers and their injuries are often more serious.
+Motorcyclists are much more likely to be injured in an accident than car drivers, and their injuries are often more serious.